 Rotavirus is extremely contagious.
-Day cares, preschools, and homes with young children are invisible forests of rotavirus.
+Daycares, preschools, and homes with young children are invisible forests of infection.
 The living, spreading virus remains active on human hands for at least 4 hours, on hard dry surfaces for 10 days, and on wet areas for weeks!
 Want a good reason to carry a little bottle in your purse, glove compartment, or pocket?
 Do you dislike vomiting and feeling nauseated?
 Alcohol-based instant hand sanitizers kill rotavirus in seconds.

 Rotavirus is a global problem.
-It is the leading cause both of routine vomiting and diarrhea illnesses, and of severe, life-threatening diarrhea in every country in the world.
+Until the vaccine, rotavirus was the leading cause both of routine vomiting and diarrhea illnesses, and of severe, life-threatening diarrhea in every country in the world.

 Everybody.
-Almost every child on the planet becomes infected by age 5.
+Until recently almost every child on the planet became infected by age 5.
 The older and healthier the child is when infected, and the fewer viral particles swallowed, the milder the disease.

 Re-infections are common, but usually not as severe.
 One third to one half of exposed adults will get a mild infection when exposed to an ill child.

 Most cases occur between November and May in the temperate climates of the northern hemisphere.
-In the US, rotavirus often moves across the country in a wave.
-It usually starts in the southwest in November or December and ends in the northeast in April or May.
+In the US, the virus often moved across the country in a wave, starting in the southwest in November or December and ending in the northeast in April or May.

 The infection usually begins with a mild to moderate fever.
 Soon the little one begins to vomit and has a nasty tummy-ache.
 The vomiting and fever go away after a day or two, followed by watery diarrhea that lasts from 3 to 9 (usually 5 to 7) days.
 Most of the time, kids recover with little difficulty.